22of 100

 Monroe is 78% natural land cover (50% forest, plus open and brushy areas) across its 31.33 sq mi, home to about 37,797 people.
 That makes it the 10th-most wooded of the 14 towns in Union County.
 Lone-star and Gulf Coast ticks favor brushy edges, overgrown fields, and open pine woods as much as deep forest: the more of that a town has, the more places ticks can quest.

-Union County reports about 2 Lyme cases per 100,000 people a year, the 166th-highest of 1378 South counties.
+Union County reports about 2 Lyme cases per 100,000 people a year, in the top 22% of U.S. counties for reported Lyme disease.
 Lyme is a smaller factor here than in the Northeast, but lone-star tick bites (alpha-gal syndrome, ehrlichiosis) drive most local risk, and that combined pressure sets how high Monroe's daily score can climb when the weather and season allow.

 Tick control in Monroe, NC